the-laurel/chain-proposals/evmos/Gov_dTypeDB.md

 https://commonwealth.im/evmos/discussion/4980-dtypedb-the-first-interchain-database

+Bitcoin brought decentralized money - never before seen.
+Ethereum brought blockchain to the fingertips of any developer.
+Their killer usecase was token functionality (ICO, ERC20, NFTs, exchanges, etc.).
+Cosmos brought de-facto governance on chain.

+These chains did not need to pay for somebody else to do marketing for them.
+Their tech was enough to draw attention.
+What is the killer usecase of Evmos?
+Is it comparable to the above?

+We bet that the next tech will be an inter-chain database.
+Its prefiguration is evident to the sensible: the need for asset bridges and data sharding in Ethereum 2.

 I am Loredana, my contribution to Evmos is: 1500 hours of volunteer effort over the past 4 months, I single-handedly wrote the fees module and produced demos of never before seen features to demonstrate what could be built on a Cosmos-EVM chain, like Evmos.
 I run the evmos4volunteers validator on behalf of The Laurel Project, which is a project built by and for volunteers.
 I have been building for the Ethereum blockchain space since 2017 and my video demos prove that.